-[NA'... mydll.exe.P32|foo ...'A 32 bit Pascal
+[NA'... mydll.exe|foo ...'

 Name Mangling

 C++ and some other languages will by default mangle (or decorate) function names which are exported from a DLL file.
 The given external function name must exactly match the exported name, either by matching the name mangling or by ensuring the names exported from the library are not mangled.